The Keller Center

 • Preserving the Legacy of Edward Durrell Stone

 The story of the Keller Center begins with a 55-year-old enduring piece of architecture.
-Its façade weathered, the infrastructure was at the end of useful life, but it had sturdy foundations with good structural bones.
+Its façade was weathered and the infrastructure was at the end of useful life, but it had sturdy foundations with good structural bones.

-A thoughtful transformation of the building celebrated Stone’s signature design; decorative engravings wrapping the slender encircling columns, white concrete perforated canopy, and limestone facade to create an encompassing experience.
-New passages erode the monumental plinth leading to glass insertions nested in the limestone.
+A thoughtful transformation celebrated Stone’s signature design: decorative engravings wrapping the slender encircling columns, white concrete perforated canopy, and the limestone façade creates an encompassing experience.